Discovering...

 Pro Tip: Choose operators with modern, well-maintained machines.
 Avoid the cheapest options as they often have poorly maintained quads and minimal safety gear.

-Beach horse riding along the Essaouira or Agadir coast at sunset is unforgettable for families.
+Beach horse riding along the Essaouira or Agadir coast at sunset is unforgettable.
 Younger children ride ponies led by a handler.
 Older kids and teens can ride independently.
 Multi-day horse treks through the Atlas Mountains suit experienced teenage riders.
-Most operators provide helmets, but bringing your own guarantees proper fit.

 Essaouira beach (sunset rides, 1-2 hours)